-The total dependency ratio of population in Hong Kong is 33.6 %.
+The total dependency ratio of population in United States Virgin Islands is 53.4 %.

-The value of 33.6 % is relatively low.
-It shows that the dependent part of population is less than a half of the working part.
-In other words the working population (labor force) in Hong Kong must provide goods for itself and cover expenditure on children and aged persons.
-And this part of population is less than 50% of working population.
-The value of less than 50% means that the pressure on productive population in Hong Kong is relatively low.
+What does this value mean?
+It shows that the dependent part of population is more than a half of the working part.
+It means that the working population (labor force) in United States Virgin Islands must provide goods for itself and cover expenditure on children and aged persons (this population is more than a half of working population).
+The value of more than 50% shows that the pressure on productive population in United States Virgin Islands is relatively high.

 Child dependency ratio is a ratio of people below working age (under 15) to workforce of a country.

-Child dependency ratio in Hong Kong is 15.5 %.
+Child dependency ratio in United States Virgin Islands is 29.9 %.

 Aged dependency ratio is a ratio of people above working age (65+) to workforce of a country.

-Aged dependency ratio in Hong Kong is 18.1 %.
+Aged dependency ratio in United States Virgin Islands is 23.5 %.

 Life expectancy at birth is one of the most important demographic indicator.
 It shows the number of years a newborn infant would live assuming that birth and death rates will remain at the same level during the whole lifetime.

-Total life expectancy (both sexes) at birth for Hong Kong is 82 years.
+Total life expectancy (both sexes) at birth for United States Virgin Islands is 79.3 years.